NME advert thanks to

 phenbarbitone tablets and referred to his doctor.

-week before being diagnosed with epilepsy by a
+seizures s a week before being diagnosed with

 (C) Jonathan Crabb and used here with permission